rackerlabs/design-system/_component_design/checkboxes.md

 Use checkboxes in the following situations:

+- When the user needs to answer a question or wants to change a control panel setting.
+Do not use a checkbox to trigger another process or workflow.
-- Use a checkbox group when the user can select any number of choices, including zero, one, or several choices.
+- When the user can select any number of choices, including zero, one, or several choices.
 If a user can only select one option, use a radio button or a drop-down list.
-- Use a stand-alone checkbox for a single option that the user can turn on or off.
-For example, use a stand-alone checkbox when a user accepts the terms of an End User License Agreement (EULA).
+- When the user can turn on or turn off a single option.
+For example, use a single checkbox when a user accepts the terms of an End User License Agreement (EULA).
-- Use checkboxes when it is important for the user to compare all options simultaneously.
+- When it is important for the user to compare all options simultaneously.
 If it is not important for the user to compare all options at the same time, consider using a multi-select drop-down menu.
-A multi-select drop-down menu uses less space than a checkbox group, but introduces greater cognitive load and are more difficult to navigate for users who have difficulty making precise mouse movements.
+A multi-select drop-down menu uses less space than a checkbox group (but introduces greater cognitive load) and is more difficult to navigate for users who have difficulty making precise mouse movements.

 {% endcolumn %}